rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

   * Set up [IndieAuth](https://indieweb.org/IndieAuth) for your website:

-    * Make sure a social profile of yours (e.g. Twitter, GitHub, Facebook) links to the home page of your website.
-You can do this via the edit profile page of these services.
+    * Make sure a social profile of yours (e.g. Twitter, GitHub) links to the home page of your website.
+You can do this via the edit profile page of these services ([Twitter's is here](https://twitter.com/settings/profile) and [GitHub's is here](https://github.com/settings/profile)).

-    * Make sure that your home page includes a link to the same social profile with a `rel="me"` attribute.
+    * Make sure that your home page includes a link to the same social profile page with a `rel="me"` attribute.
 I have these links in my site header, but they could go anywhere:

       ```html
       <a href="https://twitter.com/rowanmanning" rel="me">
           @rowanmanning on Twitter
       </a>
       ```

+    * Because both the user profile page on the third party website and your website now include `rel="me"` links pointing to each other, IndieAuth can verify that you are who you say you are.
+[The standard behind this is called RelMeAuth](http://microformats.org/wiki/RelMeAuth).

   * Sign into [Webmention.io](https://webmention.io/) using your newly configured IndieAuth website.
 You'll need to authenticate via one of the third parties you linked to.